 Wright, Alvarado lead Ga Tech past No. 16 Florida St 76-65

-ATLANTA (AP) Florida State's winning streak ended when its usually reliable scoring fell flat.
+ATLANTA — Florida State’s winning streak ended when its usually reliable scoring fell flat.

 Moses Wright scored 23 points and Georgia Tech beat No. 16 Florida State 76-65 on Saturday, ending the Seminoles’ five-game winning string.